wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

 Consultants and employees who work for enterprises and those who cater to them typically earn more than at smaller companies.

-But to successfully cater to enterprises, software vendors must incorporate features needed to address enterprise needs.
+But to successfully cater to enterprises, software vendors must incorporate features enterprises needed.
 A salesperson at a well-known developer tools software company once actually said in a meeting (unconvincingly):

 > "We're enterprise software because we have enterprise users"

-The rebuff was: "I think this software will actually be an enterprise offering when those 40 specific feature requests are implemented."
+The rebuff was: "I think your software will actually be an enterprise offering when the 40 specific feature we identified are implemented."

 Here are the <strong>concerns</strong> addressed by those requests: